(24 hours a day/7 days a week)

 - Collect lost and found property and maintain inventory of items

-The director of Campus Safety, Bob Klausmeyer, may be reached by phone at 875-7304 or in person at the Wightman Building (Office 102).
+The director of Campus Safety, Bob Klausmeyer, may be reached by phone at 875-7304 or in person at the Campus Safety Office located in the Quad at the center of campus.
 Safety and security concerns or related issues may be referred to him at any time.

 The director's responsibilities include overseeing all safety and security issues on campus, emergency management, ensuring reliable security services and acting as the liaison for all safety and security matters within the campus community.
 In addition, they serve as the liaison with local law enforcement agencies concerning security incidents.